Killing of Muhammad al-Durrah: France 2 report

-Injuries, funeral
+Funeral

 Jamal and Muhammad were taken by ambulance to the Al-Shifa Hospital in Gaza City.
-Abu Rahma telephoned the hospital and was told that three bodies had arrived there: that of a jeep driver, an ambulance driver, and a boy, initially named by mistake as Rami Al-Durrah.
+Abu Rahma telephoned the hospital and was told that three bodies had arrived there: that of a jeep driver, an ambulance driver, and a boy, initially mistakenly identified as Rami Al-Durrah.

-According to Abed El-Razeq El Masry, the pathologist who examined Muhammed, the boy had received a fatal injury to the abdomen.
-In 2002 he showed Esther Schapira, a German journalist, post-mortem images of Muhammad next to cards identifying him by name.
-Schapira also obtained, from a Palestinian journalist, what appeared to be footage of him arriving at the hospital on a stretcher.
-During an emotional public funeral in the Bureij refugee camp, Muhammad was wrapped in a Palestinian flag and buried before sundown on the day of his death, in accordance with Muslim tradition.
+According to Abed El-Razeq El Masry, the pathologist who examined Muhammad, the boy had received a fatal injury to the abdomen.
+In 2002, he showed Esther Schapira, a German journalist, post-mortem images of Muhammad next to identity cards identifying him by name.
+Schapira also obtained, from a Palestinian journalist, footage of Muhammad arriving at Al-Shifa Hospital on a stretcher.

+During an emotional public funeral in Bureij, Muhammad was wrapped in a Palestinian flag and buried before sundown on the day of his death, in accordance with Muslim tradition.

 Jamal was taken at first to the Al-Shifa Hospital in Gaza.
 One of the surgeons who operated on him, Ahmed Ghadeel, said Jamal had received multiple wounds from high-velocity bullets striking his right elbow, right thigh and the lower part of both legs; his femoral artery was also cut.
 Talal Abu Rahma interviewed Jamal and the doctor there on camera the day after the shooting; Ghadeel displayed x-rays of Jamal's right elbow and right pelvis.
 Moshe Tamam, Jamal's Israeli employer, offered to have him taken to hospital in Tel Aviv, but the Palestinian Authority declined the offer.
 He was transferred instead to the King Hussein Medical Center in Amman, Jordan, where he was visited by King Abdullah.
-Jamal reportedly told Tamam that he had been hit by nine bullets; he said five were removed from his body in hospital in Gaza and four in Amman.
+Jamal reportedly told Tamam that he had been hit by nine bullets; he said five were removed from his body in a hospital in Gaza and four in Amman.